facade of the site (summer 2018)

 The text on the sign on the facade explains what is located here: Русский музей современного народного творчества имени И. В. Карпунова (Russian Museum of contemporary folk art named I.V.
 Karpunov).

-* Alexander Emelyanov, Folk art environments of Russia, from previous to later creations, in OEE-texts (added april 2017)
+Documentation* Article by Alexander Emelyanov, Folk art environments of Russia, from previous to later creations, in OEE-texts (added April 2017)

-* A selection of Emelyanov's (recent) creative constructions on the ArtMajeur website
+* Website ArtMajeur has a selection of Emelyanov's (recent) creative constructions

 Zubchaninovka, Samara, region Samara